-… new consumer resource: guaranteed service level payment scheme for distribution energy outages 25 july 2023 victorian energy consumers can expect electricity distribution companies to meet guaranteed service levels relating to how they manage unplanned power outages. these outages can occur for a number of reasons, … payment, see our consumer information sheet . more information guaranteed service level payments for energy outages (, )
+… new consumer resource: guaranteed service level payment scheme for distribution energy outages 25 july 2023 victorian energy consumers can expect electricity distribution companies to meet guaranteed service levels relating to how they manage unplanned power outages. these outages can occur for a number of reasons, however they are generally infrequent, and last for short periods. customers who experience many, or long, unplanned power outages …

 More information